 We learned how to evaluate other businesses and how to analyse their fit to our portfolio.
-We got to work with some very smart people.
+It was a chance to work with some very smart people.

 During the process, we remember one particular meeting with the project leader.
 She was the strategic lead for the business, advising the board on business issues and future direction.

 Strategy is something everyone can and should do.
 She was adamant you don’t need a separate strategy team in your business.
-Strategy shouldn’t be a separate distinct function or role.
+Strategy shouldn’t be a separate function.

 You don't need a strategy team in your business